 There is one drawback about consuming too much amygdalin, however: cyanide poisoning.
 When you consume this chemical, it is converted into hydrogen cyanide in the body.
-This can kill cancer cells, but also normal cells.
-Studies show that cyanide is harmful to the brain and heart which use lots of oxygen.
-The cyanide stops cells in the body using oxygen so they die.
+This can kill cancer cells but also normal cells.
+Studies show that cyanide is harmful to the brain and heart, which use lots of oxygen.
+The cyanide stops cells in the body using oxygen, so they die.
 A person has to eat up to 60 apricot kernels before the cyanide kills them.
-The cyanide poisons the cancer cells and this is why apricot kernels fight cancer so well.
-Cancer patients need to eat 5-10 apricot kernels a day to affect the cancer.
+The cyanide poisons the cancer cells, and this is why apricot kernels fight cancer so well.
+Cancer patients need to eat 5-10 apricot kernels a day to affect cancer.

 Apricot Kernels in Excess Can Be Toxic

 It is vital to remember that apricot kernels are dangerous.
 Just one kernel can kill a toddler.
 According to the European Food Safety Authority, patients with cancer should only take 20 micrograms per kilogram of body weight at one time.
 But there are other reasons why apricot kernels fight cancer.
 Apricots as fruit are full of Vitamins A and C, potassium and fibre, protein and pure oil.
 Oil pressed from the kernel can be used in cooking – the kernels are actually used to make amaretto biscuits, almond finger biscuits and apricot jams.
 Apricot kernels are also packed with Vitamin E and essential fatty acids, important for immune health.
 The two main essential fatty acids are linoleic acid (omega 6) and alpha-linolenic acid (omega 3).
 These essential fatty acids are vital for normal bone growth, metabolism management, skin and hair growth and reproductive system support.
 Eating a few apricot kernels here and there will assist your daily health regime by boosting the immune system, reducing pain, and lowering high blood pressure.